hackgvl/slack-events-bot/README.md

   [asdf-python](https://github.com/asdf-community/asdf-python) with
   `.tool-versions` for an easy way to use the right python version per-directory.
+- [black](https://black.readthedocs.io/en/stable/) via `black src/` to format the source code in the `src/` folder.
-- `pylint src/` to lint the source code in the `src/` folder.
+- [pylint](https://pylint.readthedocs.io/en/stable/) via `pylint src/` to lint the source code in the `src/` folder.
 We want this to stay at 10/10!
 - `pipreqs --force` to save a new version of `requirements.txt`.
-This is only necessary if you're adding or removing a new dependency
+This is only necessary if you're adding or removing a new dependency.
+If you're updating the requirements, make sure to add it to the list of dependencies in `pyproject.toml` as well!

 ## License